404NotFound6/stocktwit-sentiment-project/README.md

 </p>

 **Regression:**
-1. Dow Jones Index:
+Time Series Analysis

+The goal of this part is to analyze the relationship between public sentiment and the performance of the Dow Jones Index, focusing on both price returns and trading volume.

-   Impact of sentiment scores on return:
+   1. Impact of sentiment scores on return:
 <div align="center">

 | Variable | Coefficient | Std Error | t-value |p-value|